D-E-F-E-A-T/WBSTesty/wbstesty/readme.txt

 * Social Links
 * Post Formats
 * The GPL v2.0 or later license. :) Use it to make something cool.

-For more information about WBS Testy please go to https://codex.wordpress.org/Twenty_Sixteen.

 == Installation ==